textlint/textlint/docs/txtnode.md

 textlint's plugin parse text to AST.
 AST is a tree structure that is consist of `Txt{{Type}}Node` like `TxtParagraphNode`.
 Each node has common properties like `type`, `raw`, `loc`, `range` and `parent` that is defined in `TxtNode` interface.

-Additionally, each node has own properties that is defined in each node type.
+Each node has own properties that is defined in each node type.

 [![ast-explorer fork](assets/ast-explorer.png)](https://textlint.github.io/astexplorer/)